dtcenter/METplotpy/docs/Users_Guide/line.rst

-If you wish to use the **default** settings defined in the line_defaults.yaml file, specify a minimal custom configuration file (minimal_line.yaml), which consists of only a comment block, but can be any empty file:
+If you wish to use the **default** settings defined in the line_defaults.yaml file, specify a minimal custom configuration file (minimal_line.yaml), which consists of only a comment block, but can be any empty file (if you have write permissions for the output filename path corresponding to the `plot_filename` setting in the default configuration file.
+Otherwise you will need to specify a `plot_filename` in your minimal_line.yaml file):
+ :

 .. literalinclude:: ../../test/line/minimal_line.yaml